Maga-Tsuki: Reception

 The English adaptation of Maga-Tsuki has received reviews from critics who specialize in the field.
 Jordan Richards from Adventures in Poor Taste gave the first volume a score of 4.5/10.
 He concluded that the harem story was typical when it came to the comedy, and that it left a lot to be desired.
 Richards also called the characters stereotypical with an almost nonexistent storyline.
 Anime UK News also gave a review of the first two volumes giving them a 3/10 rating.
 Reviewer Ian Wolf stated that there was not much that separated Maga-Tsuki from other harem stories.
 He compared the idea of a curse by a god to Nyan Koi! saying that it "has been done before".
 Gregory Smith from the Fandom Post though wrote in his review of the first volume that the characters are sincere, and that the artwork is engaging.
 Smith said while not original, the story does not need "complex world-building".
 Neo magazine gave the first volume a 3/5 score, and compared it to Oh!
-My Goddess saying that it throws the latters premise on its head concluding that Maga-Tsuki is "cute, wacky, harmless fun".
+My Goddess saying that it throws the latter's premise on its head concluding that Maga-Tsuki is "cute, wacky, harmless fun".
 Shaenon K. Garrity from Otaku USA said that while the story has comedy potential the action scenes were "visually" confusing.
 She went on to call the art bland with the female characters having "identical moe faces", but said that the art was nicely executed.